beatlevic/beatletech/_posts/2018-08-06-the-post-persgroep-era.markdown

 meta_keywords: post, beatletech, https, setup, persgroep, startup, AI
 tags: [startup, machine learning, AI]
 category: [work]
+image: DPN-Logo-Staand-Secundair-300dpi-web.png
 published: true
 ---

 Last week I finished my job as Lead Data Engineer at the [Persgroep](https://persgroep.nl) in Amsterdam, where I worked for the past year.
 I had a great time crafting ETL pipelines, writing Scala and Python for Spark (AWS EMR), scheduling tasks (DAGs) with Airflow, and scaling with Redshift (Minus some boring, but important GDPR work).
 But most of all I liked the (Kanban) team, which grew during my time from just 3 members to 15, and I enjoyed coaching and helping out the new recruits, as well as providing technical support and architectural advise to other teams.